theriley106/Nightchord/README.md

 ## Introduction

+I started working on this project almost 2 years ago, but I just recently started getting back into it after seeing the stats on SoundCloud.

-I used this project as an introduction to Python Classes and to stregnthen my REGEX skills.
+I originally used this project to learn about more advanced Python topics, and the code in this repo is extremely disorganized and confusing.

+I'm working on rewriting the way you generate songs to make it easier for others to use.

 This program can generate Nightcore video by inputting one of the following paramters: